Minimum square footage.

 I literally get emails and questions about this every day, but until now I have been very hesitant to write a full response on this blog.

-I haven't explicitly dealt with this myself because in a camper no one bothers me (I’m lucky!), but this is my advice based on speaking with hundreds of people over the last few years.
+I haven't explicitly dealt with this myself because in a camper no one bothers me (I’m lucky!) and we can stay in campgrounds or, but this is my advice based on speaking with hundreds of people over the last few years.

 1. TALK to your building inspector - don’t hide from the building inspector.